For Everyday Dog Owners Struggling With Out-Of-Control Barking, Lunging, Or Snapping...

 And eventually, I stopped resisting and let myself be completely & fully bought in.

-That's when I reached out to Matt.
+That's when I reached out to Matt Cochran.

 And he showed the entire process, transparently, on camera, for every dog he worked with.
 Even the setbacks, and even the uncomfortable real-life moments that most trainers wouldn’t show.